What is OLAP?

 - Any modification in an OLAP cube needs a full update of the cube.
 This is a time-consuming process

 - OLAP is a technology that enables analysts to extract and view business data from different points of view.

-- At the core of the OLAP, the concept is an OLAP Cube.
+- At the core of the OLAP concept, is an OLAP Cube.

 - Various business applications and other data operations require the use of OLAP Cube.

 - There are primary five types of analytical operations in OLAP 1) Roll-up 2) Drill-down 3) Slice 4) Dice and 5) Pivot

 - Three types of widely used OLAP systems are MOLAP, ROLAP, and Hybrid OLAP.